CartoDB/documentation/app/content/react/guides/layers-and-widgets.md

 - You need to add the source and the layer to the store.

-- You need to add `cartoFilterProps` if required.
+- You need to add `cartoLayerProps` if required.

 ### Adding widgets